 10 Things to Check Before Signing a Gibraltar Rental (2026)

 Here are 10 things every tenant should check before signing a Gibraltar rental agreement in 2026.
+Before you start, make sure you have our complete documents checklist for renting in Gibraltar ready.

-1. Check the Total Monthly Cost - Not Just the Rent
+1. Check the Total Monthly Cost, Not Just the Rent

-| Cost | Typical Range | Notes |
+| Cost | Indicative Range | Notes |

 |---|---|---|

-| Base rent (1-bed) | 1,100-1,500/month | Town centre / marina areas |
+| Base rent (1-bed) | c.£1,100, £1,500/month | Town centre and marina areas per Property Gibraltar listings |

-| Base rent (2-bed) | 1,500-2,500/month | Varies hugely by district |
+| Base rent (2-bed) | c.£1,500, £2,500/month | Varies considerably by district |

-| Electricity | 80-200/month | Higher with AC in summer |
+| Electricity | est. £80, £200/month | Higher with AC running in summer |

-| Water | 20-40/month | Metered |
+| Water | est. £20, £40/month | Metered |

-| Internet/broadband | 30-50/month | Gibtelecom or U-mee |
+| Internet/broadband | est. £30, £50/month | Gibtelecom or U-mee |

-| Building service charge | 50-200/month | Often overlooked - ask specifically |
+| Building service charge | est. £50, £200/month | Often overlooked; ask specifically |

 2. Understand the Deposit Rules